serp-spider/core/README.md

 Usage
 -----

-The following usage is only a short example, you can check the full documentation at (TODO)
+The following usage is only a short example, you can [check the full documentation](http://serp-spider.github.io/documentation/).

 ```php